-The contractual amount outstanding on loans that have been written off, but were still subject to enforcement activity was nil at 31 December 2021: nil).
+The contractual amount outstanding on loans that have been written off, but were still subject to enforcement activity was nil at 31 December 2022 (31 December 2021: nil).

-The increase in ECLs of the portfolio was driven by an increase in the gross size of the portfolio and movements between stages as a result of in credit risk and changes in economic conditions.
+The increase in ECLs of the portfolio was driven by an increase in the gross size of the portfolio and movements between stages as a result of increase in credit risk and changes in economic conditions.
 Further analysis of economic factors is outlined in Note 3.

-22.1.2 Loans to individuals
+22.1.2 Loans to Individuals